McShelby/hugo-theme-relearn/exampleSite/content/dev/maintaining/_index.en.md

 After a successful run of the action

-- the [History](https://mcshelby.github.io/hugo-theme-relearn/basics/history/index.html) page is updated
+- the [History](https://mcshelby.github.io/hugo-theme-relearn/basics/history/index.html) page is updated, including release version, release date and text
-- the [What's new](https://mcshelby.github.io/hugo-theme-relearn/basics/migration/index.html) page is updated
+- the [What's new](https://mcshelby.github.io/hugo-theme-relearn/basics/migration/index.html) page is updated, including release version, release date and text
 - the version number for the `<meta generator>` is updated
 - the updated files are commited
 - the milestone is closed